shtse8/SotiAds/README.md

    - Lower floors for new users or less engaged segments.

 5. **Waterfall Optimization**:
-   - Use AdMob Stratosphere to create a waterfall of ad networks.
+   - Use **SotiAds** to create a waterfall of ad networks.
    - Order networks by historical eCPM performance.
    - Adjust waterfall based on real-time performance data.

-By implementing these strategies, you can maximize the effectiveness of the multiple eCPM floors created by AdMob Stratosphere, potentially leading to significant revenue increases.
+By implementing these strategies, you can maximize the effectiveness of the multiple eCPM floors created by **SotiAds**, potentially leading to significant revenue increases.

 ## Revenue Improvement Potential